LMU Munich: 1800–1933

 In 1800, the Prince-Elector Maximilian IV Joseph (the later Maximilian I, King of Bavaria) moved the university to Landshut, due to French aggression that threatened Ingolstadt during the Napoleonic Wars.
-In 1802, the university was renamed the Ludwig Maximilian University in honour of its two founders, Louis IX, Duke of Bavaria and Maximilian I, Elector of Bavaria.
+In 1802, the university was renamed the Ludwig-Maximilians-Universität München in honour of its two founders, Louis IX, Duke of Bavaria and Maximilian I, Elector of Bavaria.
 The Minister of Education, Maximilian von Montgelas, initiated a number of reforms that sought to modernize the rather conservative and Jesuit-influenced university.
 In 1826, it was moved to Munich, the capital of the Kingdom of Bavaria.
 The university was situated in the Old Academy until a new building in the Ludwigstraße was completed.
 The locals were somewhat critical of the number of Protestant professors Maximilian and later Ludwig I invited to Munich.
 They were dubbed the "Nordlichter" (northern lights), and especially physician Johann Nepomuk von Ringseis was quite angry about them.